Morgan Bokele

 Morgan Bokele Mputu (born 13 March 2004) is a professional footballer who plays as a winger for club Metz.
 Born in France, he has represented Cameroon at youth international level.

 Club career

 Bokele joined the youth academy of Metz in 2019.
 On 1 February 2024, he signed his first professional contract with the club, a deal until June 2026.
 He was simultaneously loaned out to Championnat National club Épinal for the remainder of the season.
 On 19 August 2024, on his Ligue 2 debut for Metz, Bokele had a "considerable impact" as a substitute, being involved in the free-kick that led to his team's equalizing goal in stoppage time to secure a 1–1 draw against Bastia.

-On 28 May 2025, the club announced Bokele has extend his contract until 2028.
+On 28 May 2025, the club announced Bokele has extended his contract until 2028.
+On 21 January 2026, he was loaned by Dunkerque in Ligue 2.

 International career

 In October 2021, Bokele was called up to the Cameroon under-23s for the first time.